mozilla/github-org-scripts/README.md

 Generate a list of empty (should be deleted) repositories as well as untouched repos (might need to be archived).

 ## BUGS

+- Some of these scripts are no longer relevent.

 ## License
 This code is free software and licensed under an MPL-2.0 license. &copy; 2015-2021 Fred Wenzel and others.
 For more information read the file ``LICENSE``.